otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-github-vite-react-1.md

 ### Task Seven

 What happens if you refresh the page?
 The number of wins and draws will be reset.
 Implement a feature that persists the number of wins and draws in the browser's local storage.
 When the page is refreshed, the number of wins and draws should be retrieved from local storage and displayed.

+> **Hint on how to solve this task:** You can use the `localStorage` API to store and retrieve the number of wins and draws.
+You can use the `useEffect` hook to load the number of wins and draws from local storage when the component mounts.

 ---